 Caveats aside, the results are certainly interesting.
 The most circular country is Sierra Leone, with a roundness index of 0.934 (a perfectly circular country would have a roundness index of 1).
 The next four are Nauru, Zimbabwe, the Vatican, and Poland.

 Monaco clinches 17th place, Antarctica sneaks in at 33rd, and the UK and France are in hot competition at places 170 and 171 repeatedly.
 Although these don’t look anything like the UK or France we’re familiar with:

-Gonna go out on a limb here and guess that the presence of a lot of tiny overseas territories is mucking things up a bit.
+The presence of a lot of tiny overseas territories is mucking things up a bit.